PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/Serverless.md

 ## Lamba Version Control
     You can publish one or more versions of your lambda function.
     Each version of your function will have a different ARN.
-    Only the `$LATEST`version of your function may be edited.
+    Only the `$LATEST` version of your function may be edited.
 All other versions cannot be edited.
-    Qualified ARN`s include the version of your lambda function.
+    Qualified ARNs include the version of your lambda function.
-    Unqualified ARN`s do not end with the version of your function.
-    You can create an alias for particular versions.
-    For example: `v1` can be aliased as `Production`.
-    This allows you to use `Production` as your reference to the version you wish to use.
-When you wish to upgrade from `v1` to `v2` then reassign the `Production` alias from `v1` to `v2s include the version of your lambda function.
     `Unqualified ARN`s do not end with the version of your function.
     You can create an alias for particular versions.
     For example: `v1` can be aliased as `Production`.